The Lemon Twigs Are Rock’s New Old Young Dreamboats

 The Lemon Twigs are rounded out by Danny Ayala on keys, who they've been playing with for eight years, and Megan Zeankowski, another school pal, who they taught to play bass.
 Nevertheless, Do Hollywood is 100 percent the brothers' vision, a record split fifty-fifty to avoid any quibbles: five songs with Michael taking the lead on vocals and five from Brian.
 Brian's heart-on-the-sleeve swoon song "I Wanna Prove to You" opens the record, followed by Michael's murderous tale, "Those Days Is Comin' Soon," and then Brian's "Haroomata," and so forth.
 It's a keep-the-peace decision.

 In many ways the brothers are opposites.
 Brian likes to demo on his iPad; Michael prefers cassette.
 Brian admires Leonard Cohen and often has no idea what he's writing about in the moment until he zooms out.
-"It's totally unconscious and it's not easy or me to recognize my feelings," he explains.
+"It's totally unconscious and it's not easy or me to recognise my feelings," he explains.
 "Afterwards, I have to figure out what I'm writing about; I kind of have to trick myself into writing about myself."
 By contrast Michael prefers straightforward stories told in the most straightforward way, the perfect foil to the complexity of their music.
 "I love Lou Reed, but I can't really write that well, at least yet," he admits.
 "What I'm trying to accomplish now is simplicity.

 Michael tells me three out of the five songs are about his ex-girlfriend: "I was unhappy, but I also didn't know what it was supposed to be to have a girlfriend or whatever," he says.
 "They were all working towards a break up."